SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 In next steps of this scenario we will deploy our application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.

-## Create the OpenShift project
+## Deploy to OpenShift

 We have already deployed our coolstore monolith and inventory to OpenShift.
-In this step we will deploy our new Catalog microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices.
+In this step we will deploy our new Catalog microservice for our CoolStore application.

-**1. Create project**

 Make sure that you are on the right project